Listen

 Nurse Assistant/NA - Nurse Assistant students learn skills to ensure their patients' well-being by performing various tasks that help with daily living activities such as feeding, bathing, dressing, and other hygiene practices.
 Upon completing the Nurse Assistant program, The CNA checks and monitors patient vital signs safely, turns and moves patients, and follows individualized patient care plans.
 Because CNAs typically spend more time with patients than nurses or doctors, they understand patient behaviors and health statuses.
 They get to know each patient, their typical behaviors, and their general state of health and are often the first to notice physical or emotional changes.
 Whether identifying decreased mobility, increased pain, or memory issues, CNAs play essential roles in the early detection of symptoms and may identify issues that other healthcare personnel do not.

-Certified Home Health Aides (HHAs) are healthcare professionals who provide non-medical, in-home support services to clients under the supervision of a Registered Nurse, according to an authorized plan of care.
+Home Health Aide - Certified Home Health Aides (HHAs) are healthcare professionals who provide non-medical, in-home support services to clients under the supervision of a Registered Nurse, according to an authorized plan of care.
 HHAs assist patients with personal care, exercise, ambulation, and nutrition, depending on client needs.
-An active Certified Nurse Assistant license is required in order to participate in the HHA training program.
+An active Certified Nurse Assistant license is required to participate in the HHA training program.

 Medical Assistant/MA (approximately 10-12 weeks) - Medical Assistants greet patients in medical offices or other medical settings where they help doctors with examinations and treatments.
 They administer vaccinations and run routine lab tests such as urinalysis and blood counts.
 They may take blood pressure readings and take temperatures.
 Medical assistants may instruct patients about medication and self-treatment.
 They prepare treatment rooms for patient examinations and sterilize and arrange instruments and equipment for treatment and diagnosis.
 They check office and lab supplies and keep the waiting, consulting, and examination rooms neat and orderly.